redhat-na-ssa/demo-ai-weaviate/README.md

 ![rag-demo](images/retrieval-augmented-generation.jpg "retrieval augmented generative search")

 ### Overview
-The RAG demonstration is built on the Weaviate quick start example that vectorizes and imports a few Jeopardy-style questions using a Hugging Face text-to-vector module.
+The RAG demonstration is built on the Weaviate quick start example that vectorizes and imports financial data from [AlphaVantage](https://www.alphavantage.co) using a Hugging Face text-to-vector module.
 Using Weaviate's Python SDK, similarity searches are performed in vector space which are used to construct a prompt that inferences a large language model hosted by OpenAI.
 The Weaviate database is installed on Openshift as a stateful set providing a data parallel enterprise deployment.
 For the application developer, Openshift DevSpaces offers a full IDE experience